cabooster/DeepCAD/README.md

 ### Train a customized model for your microscope

-Because imaging systems and experiment conditions varies, a customized DeepCAD model trained on specified data is recommend for optimal performance.
+Because imaging systems and experiment conditions varies, a customized DeepCAD model trained on specified data is recommended for optimal performance.
 A Tensorflow implementation of DeepCAD compatible with the plugin is made publicly accessible at *DeepCAD_Fiji/DeepCAD_tensorflow*.

 #### Training